KESTIO

 La 1ère étape pour assurer le succès de cette démarche est d’avoir une organisation commerciale intégrant pleinement les évolutions et spécificités du digital.
 Est-ce le cas pour vous ?

 Is optimization your watchword?
-Then find out in this webinar how to maximize your sales force's performance by saving them 50% of their time:
+Then discover in this webinar how to maximize the performance of your sales representatives by saving them 50% of their time:

-The efficiency of the old methods of obtaining information and appointments has been divided by three in less than ten years.
-In the 2000s, a day's worth of calls yielded a minimum of two to three appointments.
+The effectiveness of traditional methods for gathering information and securing appointments has decreased threefold in under a decade.
+In the 2000s, a day of calls would yield a minimum of two to three appointments.

-Today, it's clear that most salespeople who make a hard call barely get one!
+Today, it's clear that most salespeople who make cold calls barely get one positive response!

-Why is that?
-Because the Internet has profoundly changed people's behavior!
-With search engines, prospects can do their own initial search for information, and have access to virtually the entire range of products and services available.
-They no longer need sales reps for information.
+Why?
+Because the internet has profoundly changed behavior!
+With search engines, prospects themselves carry out their initial information search and have access to almost all available offers.
+They no longer need salespeople to get information.

-But the challenges of sales management for the company remain the same: how to obtain enough contacts with prospects?
-How can you keep sales costs reasonable so that you can continue to grow profitably?
+However, the challenges of sales management for the company remain the same: how to obtain enough contacts with prospects?
+How to maintain reasonable sales costs to continue to develop profitably?

 To answer these questions, a new approach has been developed: with "lead generation".